Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_snowflake.md

 ### See Existing Shares

 Click on the blue Snowflake logo at the very top left of the UI.
-On the left side of the page in the database object browser, notice the database SNOWFLAKE_SAMPLE_DATA.
+On the left side of the page in the database object browser, notice the database `SNOWFLAKE_SAMPLE_DATA`.
 The small arrow on the database icon indicates this is a share.

 ![arrow over database icon](assets/10Share_1.png)

-At the top right of the UI, verify that you are in the ACCOUNTADMIN role.
+At the top right of the UI, verify that you are in the `ACCOUNTADMIN` role.
 Navigate to the Shares tab and notice you are looking at your Inbound Secure Shares.
 There are two shares provided by Snowflake.
 One contains your account usage and the other has sample data.
 This is data sharing in action - your Snowflake account is a consumer of data shared by Snowflake!

 ![secure Snowflake shares](assets/10Share_2.png)